brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/02-basic-syntax.md

 PHP has a bunch of built-in keywords.
 You've already seen the `echo` keyword in a previous example, but there are a lot more.
 There's `clone`, `require`, `yield`, `include`, and many more.
 You can find a [full list of keywords on the PHP website](https://www.php.net/manual/en/reserved.keywords.php).

 Keywords are words that have a special meaning in PHP and are so-called "reserved", meaning you cannot use them in, for example, function names.
 Each keyword has a special _thing_ it can do.
-For example, `echo` and `print` write text to the output buffer; `clone` makes a copy of an object, etc. Don't worry about learning all keywords right now, I'll cover each of them when they are relevant to understand a bigger concept.
+For example, `echo` and `print` write text to the output buffer; `clone` makes a copy of an object, etc. Don't worry about learning all keywords right now, we'll cover each of them when they are relevant to understand a bigger concept.

 ## Control Structures

 Speaking of keywords, control structures allow you to alter the code execution flow.
-There are the common examples like `if` and `for`, but PHP has a wide range of control structures.
-I'll list the most important ones here, and you can find the [full list of control sturctures on the PHP website](https://www.php.net/manual/en/language.control-structures.php).
+There are the common examples like `if` and `for`, but PHP has a wide range of control structures. we'll list the most important ones here, and you can find the [full list of control sturctures on the PHP website](https://www.php.net/manual/en/language.control-structures.php).

 ### Conditionals